 The Company periodically assesses its tax positions for all periods open to examination by tax authorities based on the latest available information.
-Where it is not more likely than not that the Company's tax position will be sustained, the Company records its best estimate of the resulting tax liability, penalties, and interest in the consolidated financial statements.
-These uncertain tax positions are recorded as a component of income tax expense.
+Those positions are evaluated to determine whether they will more likely than not be sustained upon examination by the Internal Revenue Service ("IRS") or other taxing authorities.
+The Company reserves for these uncertain tax positions related to unrecognized income tax benefits where it is not more likely than not that the Company's tax position will be sustained on examination and settlement with the various taxing authorities.
+Liabilities for unrecognized tax benefits are measured based on the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
+These unrecognized tax benefits are recorded as a component of income tax expense.
 As uncertain tax positions in periods open to examination are closed out, or as new information becomes available, the resulting change is reflected in the recorded liability and income tax expense.
 Penalties and interest recognized related to the reserves for uncertain tax positions are recorded as a component of income tax expense.